Home

 What bipolar treatments are most effective and right for you?

-It is important to know that Bipolar Type 2 treatment may need to be different.
+It is important to understand that Bipolar Type 2 (Bipolar II) treatment may need to be different to treatment for Type 1 (Bipolar I).

 Bipolar medication